If I visit Student Mental Health and Counseling Services, will my parents, friends, or teachers find out?

 If I apply for a job that requires a security clearance, will the fact that I have been seen at the Student Mental Health and Counseling Services have an impact on my clearance?

 Probably not.
 Companies that require a security clearance prior to employment typically care more about your potential risk to security than about the details of your medical record.
 Usually the agency doing the clearance will ask you to sign a release that gives us permission to release information.
-After that, the agency will simply ask your clinician for his or her professional opinion as to whether or not you are a risk to security.
+After that, the agency will simply ask your clinician for their professional opinion as to whether or not you are a risk to security.